Revealed: $280m ‘dark money’ spent by US Christian Right groups globally

 She added: “It is outrageous that groups that are playing with women's lives and safety are allowed to operate in the darkness.
 They should be forced to comply with the basic principles of transparency and accountability.”

 Each of the US groups openDemocracy examined is registered as a tax-exempt non-profit and as such is barred from participating in partisan political activity.

 However, several of them, including the American Center for Law and Justice (ACLJ) – which is run by Trump’s personal lawyer Jay Sekulow – have vocally supported Trump’s administration and his Supreme Court nominee Amy Coney Barrett.

-Last year, openDemocracy uncovered how a dozen US Christian right ‘fundamentalist’ groups, many with links to the Trump administration and to Steve Bannon, had poured at least $50 million of dark money into Europe over a decade.
+Last year, openDemocracy uncovered how a dozen US Christian Right ‘fundamentalist’ groups, many with links to the Trump administration and to Steve Bannon, had poured at least $50m of dark money into Europe over a decade.

 openDemocracy’s latest dataset is the most comprehensive yet, following examination of thousands of pages of financial records since 2007 from 28 US groups.
-According to this data, these organisations spent more money in Europe (almost $90 million) than anywhere else outside the US, followed by Africa and Asia.
+According to this data, these organisations spent more money in Europe (almost $90m) than anywhere else outside the US, followed by Africa and Asia.

 Another half-dozen ACLJ lawyers were also part of Trump’s defence team in impeachment proceedings earlier this year.

 The ACLJ’s European branch (the ECLJ) has intervened in two cases to defend Italy’s position against gay marriage.
 It has also intervened in at least seven cases involving Poland, including at the European Court of Human Rights, to defend that country’s conservative policies including against divorce and abortion.